 To accelerate and improve their commitments, strategies, and actions on labeling and nutrition and health claims, ATNI encourages food and beverage manufacturers to consider the following recommendations:

-Danone has extensive product labeling commitments to the use of both FOP and BOP labeling on its products, and a new commitment to use interpretive labeling on its products globally.
-It is the only company that commits to displaying nutrition information online, accounting for country-specific differences in product compositions for 90 percent or more of their products, globally.
+Danone has extensive product labeling commitments to the use of both FOP and BOP labeling on its products.
+The company commits to displaying nutrition information online, accounting for country-specific differences in product compositions for all their products, globally.
 Displaying nutritional information for all products online shows transparency and enables consumers to check the nutritional content of products across the company’s portfolio in all markets.